taliahm/hackerYouProjectFour/README.md

-#App uses several ajax calls to MovieDB and LCBODB
+# Project built using the Movie DB API and the LCBO DB API
-#Please get your own API keys
+Please get your own API keys